Mrminfive/vue-cli-plugin-vscode-remote/README.md

 vue add vscode-remote
 ```

-You'll be asked some questions regarding how Element is configured in your project.
+You'll be asked some questions regarding how vscode remote is configured in your project.
 After that, you're good to go.